Let’s now observe what the Old Testament prophets had to say about the nature of Sheol.

 The Fall of the King of Babylon Parallels the Fall of Lucifer

-(This section is available in the published version of Sheol Know, available by June, 2015)
+(This section is available in the published version of SHEOL KNOW — links available below for purchasing)

 The Fall of the King of Tyre Parallels the Fall of Lucifer

-(This section is available in the published version of Sheol Know, available by June, 2015)
+(This section is available in the published version of SHEOL KNOW — links available below for purchasing)

 “Until They are Destroyed from the Land”